josmar-crwdstffng/angular/aio/tools/doc-linter/README.md

 The style tests are stored in your local clone of the [`angular/angular` repo][GithubAngularAngular] and are updated automatically when you pull the latest code to your system.
-If you're using another branch or fork of the `angular/angular` repo, be sure to also update that branch or fork.
+If you are using another branch or fork of the `angular/angular` repo, be sure to also update that branch or fork.

 <!-- links -->